(Redirected from Reiichi Matsunaka)

 - School Hosei University

-Reiichi Matsunaga has been a longtime amateur manager in Japan.
+Reiichi Matsunaga was a longtime amateur manager in Japan.
 He has led teams and has won championships at the high school, college, national and international level.
 He was elected to the Japanese Baseball Hall of Fame in 2007 by the Special Selection Committee.

 Matsunaga was an infielder for his high school team, which played in the 1950 National Invitational High School Baseball Tournament.
 The team advanced to the second round, before bowing out.
 He later went on to play at Hosei University, making the school's team in his first year there.
 Matsunaga began to suffer from lumbago (lower back pain) in his fourth year and although he had planned on joining an industrial league team, he retired from playing during the year.